luc-j-bourhis/blog-obsolete/content/en/fast-matrix-multiplication/index.md

 ## On the importance of matrix multiplication

 Solving systems of linear equations, computing the eigenvalues and the eigenvectors of a matrix, or solving a linear least-squares problem, to name only a few applications of linear algebra, are very common tasks in a wide range of fields.
 Huge matrices are not unusual (e.g. least-squares with about 100000 parameters and millions of observations) and therefore extremely fast algorithms are compulsory for many applications.
 It was discovered in the 80's that the computer architectures emerging at the time, were most efficient at performing matrix multiplications.
 As a result, all classic linear algebra algorithms have been rewritten throughout the 90's so as to perform nearly all floating point operations as part of matrix multiplications, and more generally of the so-called level 3 operations, which are defined as those such that the number of floating-point operations (flops) scales as a third-order polynomials of the matrix dimensions whereas the number of matrix elements that are touched scales as a second-order polynomials of those dimensions.
 As a result, the speed of modern algorithms such as those provided by LAPACK[^2] almost entirely hinges on the speed of those level 3 operations.
-They include solving triangular system of equations with multiple right-hand sides and rank-k updates, besides matrix multiplication.
+They include solving triangular system of equations with multiple right-hand sides and rank-k updates (e.g. the symmetric one which reads $C \rightarrow C + \alpha A A^T$), besides matrix multiplication.

 The reason for the efficiency of level 3 operations is rooted in the memory hierarchy of modern architectures, which we are therefore going to discuss next.